-Lateral Ankle Ligament Repair/Reconstruction
+Broström Procedure – Lateral Ankle Ligament Reconstruction

-This procedure is performed through an incision on the outside (lateral) of the ankle.
+The Brostrom procedure is performed through an incision on the outside (lateral) of the ankle.
 The incision is opened up down to the ankle joint.
-The anterior talofibular ligament is identified.
-This ligament is typically stretched out.
-The dissection is usually extended down to the tip of the fibula (prominent bone on the outside of the ankle) where the calcaneofibular ligament is identified.
-This ligament is also often scratched out.
+The primary restraining ligament (the anterior talofibular ligament) on the outside of the ankle is identified.
+This anterior talofibular ligament is typically stretched out.
+The dissection is usually extended down to the tip of the fibula (the prominent bone on the outside of the ankle) where the calcaneofibular ligament is identified.
+The calcaneofuibular ligament is also often scratched out.
 The anterior talofibular ligament is tightened.
 This is done by cutting the ligament and repairing it in a tightened position with strong non-absorbable sutures.
 This may also be performed on the calcaneofibular ligament if this ligament is also loose.
-A “modification” to the Broström procedure may be added by identifying the strong extensor retinaculum and incorporating this into the repair.
+A modification to the Broström procedure may be added.
+This modified Brostrom procedure is performed by identifying the strong extensor retinaculum and incorporating this tissue into the repair.
 Following the ligament repair the wound is then closed in a layered manner.
+In some patients it may be possible to perform the Brostrom lateral ligament reconstruction using arthroscopy.

 - Regaining strength about the ankle